SU-SWS/decanter-web/content/_pages/use-decanter-as-a-developer-installation.md

 ### Grunt

-The only requirement for Grunt is Grunts CLI(Command Line Utility).
+The only requirement for Grunt is Grunt's CLI (Command Line Interface).

 If you don't already have that installed, install globally, this is not project specific.
-In NPM we do so with the -g flag.
+In NPM we do so with the `-g` flag.

 ```
 npm install -g grunt-cli